June 29, 2017

-The positive impact of Response to Intervention (RTI) over the past 40 years, plus the recent emphasis in social-emotional aspects of learning, has made it possible to address the academic, social, emotional, and developmental needs of all learners by aligning empirical data, resources, and support.
+The positive impact of Response to Intervention (RTI) over the past 40 years, plus the recent emphasis on social-emotional aspects of learning, has made it possible to address the academic, social, emotional, and developmental needs of all learners by aligning empirical data, resources, and support.
 In other words, Multi-Tiered System of Supports (MTSS) works.
 Within the MTSS model, RTI continues to capture the best use of data-fueled insights to support learners.
 The pillars of RTI—universal screening, proven interventions, and monitoring progress toward goals—remain constant.
 In this blog post, we explore fresh ways to think about screening and progress monitoring.

 Traditionally, RTI screening data were primarily used as one of multiple measures to identify students in need of additional support.
-Screening operated somewhat like radar, pinpointing each student’s distance from a location—in this case—the benchmark.
+Screening operated somewhat like radar, pinpointing each student’s distance from a location—in this case, the benchmark.

 At a recent meeting focused on Star screening data, Richard Slade, Head Teacher for Plumcroft Primary School in the UK, shared the concept of “Write Once Read Many” (WORM).
 Write once—generate data via screening.
 Read many—use screening data for multiple purposes.
 Think about viewing data through both the RTI and state proficiency lenses.
 For the purposes of informing intervention decisions, view the data via an established, consistent benchmark.
 This helps determine how many students you can comfortably serve in Tiers 2 and 3.
 Then, view the data again through the state proficiency lens as a barometer to check the strength of core instruction and its impact on each student.

 If working with state proficiency, keep in mind that despite the efforts of the two assessment consortia, proficiency cut scores vary significantly from state to state, and even among assessed grade levels within a state.
 It is not uncommon to see proficiency around the 80th PR, which raises questions about the wisdom of setting such a high standard to inform intervention decisions.
-“Read many” with data reported in relation to the state proficiency benchmark, is perhaps most effective in informing core instructional decisions.
+“Read many” with data reported in relation to the state proficiency benchmark is perhaps most effective in informing core instructional decisions.

 Keep in mind that goal setting is about the development of the student and the effectiveness of the intervention.
 Essentially, you set a goal for the student and for the intervention.
 Goals need adequate time and enough test administrations to ensure that you make a sound decision.
 Traditionally, Tier 2 interventions were delivered and decisions made about their effectiveness in 6–8 weeks, but there is little empirical evidence to support that practice (Shapiro, 2013).

-Psychometrically, we need to make sure we have allowed time for the student to develop, and assessed often enough, over a long enough period, to make progress monitoring decisions with confidence.
+Psychometrically, we need to make sure we have allowed time for the student to develop, and assessed often enough, over a long enough period, to make progress-monitoring decisions with confidence.
 These “long enough periods” are determined by grade spans, for example:

-In the primary grades, educators should allow a minimum duration of time in intervention and progress monitoring of 8–12 weeks.
+- In the primary grades, educators should allow a minimum duration of time in intervention and progress monitoring of 8–12 weeks.

-For intermediate grade (3rd–5th), allow 12–18 weeks at a minimum.
+- For intermediate grades (3rd–5th), allow 12–18 weeks at a minimum.